-As we enter our 40th year, the New England Society for Vascular Surgery, the oldest regional vascular society in North America, has much to be proud of and even more to look forward to.
-Our Society has been remarkably successful in advancing the art and science of vascular and endovascular surgery here in the New England region.
+As we enter our 43nd year, the New England Society for Vascular Surgery, the oldest regional vascular society in North America, has much to be proud of and even more to look forward to.
+Our Society has been remarkably successful in advancing the art and science of vascular and endovascular surgery here in the New England region, as well as nationally.
 We have also been successful in building interest in our profession among the regional medical students and surgical residents.
-From my perspective, our Annual Meeting represents the high point of the academic year and is always a chance to build on longstanding relationships, as well as develop new relationships with professional colleagues.
+We offer an intimacy not seen at large national meetings and I believe our Annual Meeting represents the high point of the academic year.

-Our society remains financially strong and we benefit from a committed and talented leadership and administrative team.
+Our Society remains financially strong and we benefit from a committed and talented leadership and administrative team.
 The enormous regional talent we have to draw upon makes ours the strongest of all regional vascular societies.
-I finally would like to thank you for the privilege you have bestowed upon me in selecting me as your President for the next year.
+Thank you for the privilege you have bestowed upon me in selecting me as your President for the next year.
 I have had no greater honor in my career as a New England vascular surgeon.
-We will work hard to make this year our most successful ever.
-I look forward to seeing you at Stowe next September where I will thank you in person.
+We will work hard to make this year our most successful ever and invite your input as to how we can better serve our members.
+I look forward to seeing you in Vermont next September, where I will thank you in person.